Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

    * `/Users/user-name/some-path/docker-based-raspberrypi-c-tutorial/src` should be replaced with your repo path, same as build step.
    * `--deviceip xx.xx.xx.xx --username pi --password raspberry` includes IP address, user name and password credentials.
 Please replace them with your own accordingly.

-2. Choose 'y' or 'n' to allow Microsoft collect your data or not.
-During deploy, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' not to.
-Microsoft will not collect any credential info, but only device type and deploy action name.

 ![docker-deploy.png](media/docker-deploy.png)